College of Business

 The College of Liberal Arts and Social Sciences (CLASS) at City University provides leading educational programmes in the field of Humanities and Social Sciences.
 It is home to seven academic units spanning a wide range of subjects.
 These are the Departments of Chinese and History; Linguistics and Translation; English; Media and Communication; Public and International Affairs; Social and Behavioural Sciences; and Chan Feng Men-ling Chan Shuk-lin Language Centre.

-In the latest QS World University Rankings by Subject, CLASS is ranked 69th in Social Sciences and Management and 131st for Arts and Humanities among over 1000 universities.
+In the latest QS World University Rankings by Subject, CLASS is ranked 114th in Social Sciences and Management and 176th for Arts and Humanities among over 1000 universities.
 With respect to individual subjects, CLASS also puts in a strong performance.
-Three of the departments in the College are now ranked in the Top 50.
-Linguistics is ranked 30th amongst world's top universities by QS World University Rankings by Subject 2022.
-In the same ranking exercise, Social Policy & Administration is ranked 46th and Communication and Media Studies is ranked 50th in the world, which has been in the Top 50 for twelve consecutive years since 2011.
+Two of the departments in the College are now ranked in the Top 50.
+Linguistics is ranked 41st amongst world’s top universities by QS World University Rankings by Subject 2023.
+In the same ranking exercise, Social Policy & Administration is ranked 50th.
 The College prides itself in its research reputation, and is also concerned to provide excellent opportunities for research degrees at the level of MPhil and PhD studies.

 Department of Chinese and History

-Research foci and expertise in the Department include: (1) Chinese Language, Literature and Culture: Chinese Classical Studies (jingxue), Chinese Literary Criticism, Chinese Philosophy, Classical Chinese Language, Classical Chinese Literature, Modern Chinese Literature and Culture; (2) Comparative Literature, Cross-cultural Studies and Cultural Heritage: Comparative Literature, East Asian Literature and Culture, Cultural Studies, Cultural Heritage and (3) Chinese History: Urban History, History of Buddhism, History of Medicine, History of Art, Intellectual History, Middle Period China, Ming-Qing Studies, Modern China, History of Cultural Exchanges, Digital Humanities.
+Research foci and expertise in the Department include: (1) Chinese Language, Literature and Culture: Chinese Classical Studies (jingxue), Chinese Literary Criticism, Chinese Philosophy, Classical Chinese Language, Classical Chinese Literature, Modern Chinese Literature and Culture; (2) Comparative Literature, Cross-cultural Studies and Cultural Heritage: Comparative Literature, East Asian Literature and Culture, Cultural Studies, Cultural Heritage, Art History; and (3) Chinese History: Urban History, History of Buddhism, History of Medicine, Intellectual History, Early China, Middle Period China, Ming-Qing Studies, Modern China, History of Cultural Exchanges, Digital Humanities.
 The programme places equal importance on the use of both Chinese and English languages.

 Research Degree Coordinator